 For latest information on the GlobalTech Robotics Workshop click here.

 Ever since its inception, student-centered activities have constituted an important element of member interaction under the GlobalTech umbrella.
-Student challenges as well as a summer camp were organized by several partners, and the alliance members are currently contemplating to expand existing formats.

 Established in 2014, the Presidents’ Forum serves as an annual event at which the leadership and senior management representatives of the GlobalTech member institutions come together.
 Thematically, the Presidents’ Forum touches on issues related to higher education and research as well as university management, respectively.
 Top-level keynote speakers from industry and politics stimulate further discussions.

 The 3rd Presidents’ Forum looked at “International University Collaboration: Innovating for Impact”.
 It took place September 8 -9 2016, and was hosted by the Imperial College London.